HbA1c - The Glycated Isoform of Hemoglobin Technotes

 Glycation of proteins in blood circulation is a non-enzymatic process of glucose addition to proteins and majority of proteins are glycated in the bloodstream and therefore long-lived blood proteins may serve as an indirect estimate of glucose concentration in the bloodstream.
 Hemoglobin is an intracellular tetrameric protein whose lifespan is around 120 days.
 Hemoglobin consists of 4 polypeptide chains: 2 α-globins and 2 β-globins.
 It is known that hemoglobin has several amino acid residues which may be glycated, but only glycation of α-NH2-group of N-terminal valine leads to a change of overall charge of the hemoglobin making it possible to use ion-exchange chromatography for HbA1c measurements.
 Chromatographic methods give accurate results but these cannot be used in point-of-care setting and therefore there is a need for reliable immunodiagnostic methods.

-HyTest offers now a monoclonal antibody specific to HbA1c that may be used both in direct and sandwich ELISA.
+Hytest offers now a monoclonal antibody specific to HbA1c that may be used both in direct and sandwich ELISA.

 undefined